Pelosi vows support to denuclearise N.Korea, plans to visit Korea border | Politics

 "We agreed to support the efforts of the two governments to achieve practical denuclearisation and peace through international cooperation and diplomatic dialogue, based on the strong and extended deterrence against the North."
 Pelosi also said at a news conference that she and Kim discussed ways to boost cooperation on regional security and economic and climate issues.

-The presidential office in a separate press release said Yoon, during the phone call, expressed his hopes to meet Pelosi when he visits the United States to discuss ways to strengthen the alliance between the two countries.
-South Korean media speculated that Yoon could be shunning meeting Pelosi in person to avoid antagonizing China, after her visit to Taiwan caused outrage in Beijing, which claims the self-governed island as its own.
+The presidential office in a separate press release said Yoon, during the phone call, expressed his hopes to meet Pelosi when he visits the United States.
+South Korean media speculated that Yoon could be shunning meeting Pelosi in person to avoid antagonising China, after her visit to Taiwan outraged Beijing, which claims the self-governed island as its own.

-Choi Young-bum, senior presidential secretary for public relations, however, told reporters that "every decision was made in consideration of our national interest", and that there will be no change in the position to put the South Korea-U.S. alliance above all.
-When asked whether the national interest also included diplomatic relations and the regional situation, Choi declined to comment.
+Choi Young-bum, senior presidential secretary for public relations, told reporters that "every decision was made in consideration of our national interest", and that there will be no change in prioritising the South Korea-U.S. alliance.
+Late Thursday night, Pelosi arrived in Japan, which earlier in the day said five Chinese ballistic missiles landed within its exclusive economic zone, part of military exercises launched by Beijing in response to her Taiwan visit.

+Pelosi is scheduled to hold a breakfast meeting with Prime Minister Fumio Kishida on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)